SGMW Motor Indonesia: History

-On 10 August 2022, SGMW Motor Indonesia introduced its first electric car in Indonesia, Wuling Air EV.
+On 10 August 2022, SGMW Motor Indonesia introduced its first battery electric car in Indonesia, the Air EV.
 In April 2023, Indonesian buyers of the car will receive incentives of battery-based electric cars, in the form of VAT subsidies, from 11% to 1%.
 Wuling Air EV is the best selling electric car in Indonesia for 2022, account for 77.98% of electric car sales in the country for 2022.

-In February 2023, Wuling announced Alvez, a rebadged Wuling Xingchi as their second SUV in Indonesia.
+In February 2023, Wuling announced the Alvez, a rebadged Wuling Xingchi as their second SUV in Indonesia.

 On 18 August 2023, PT SGMW Motor Indonesia said that its production facilities will be shared with PT SAIC Motor Indonesia to manufacture MG Motor (other brand owned by SAIC, the parent company of SGMW), which commenced production of MG4 EV and MG ZS EV in February 2024.
+As of February 2026, it also produces the MGS5 EV.

-On 16 November 2023, Wuling announced Binguo EV as their second electric car to enter Indonesia.
+On 16 November 2023, Wuling announced the Binguo EV as their second battery electric car to enter Indonesia.

-On 15 February 2024, Wuling announced the Cloud EV as their third electric to enter Indonesia, to complete their 'ABC Trio' electric car lineup.
+On 15 February 2024, Wuling announced the Cloud EV as their third battery electric car to enter Indonesia, to complete their 'ABC Trio' electric car lineup.

+On 11 July 2025, Wuling announced the Mitra EV, a rebadged Wuling Yangguang as their fourth battery electric car to enter Indonesia.
+Wuling announced that it would export the Mitra EV to Thailand and Hong Kong as the Porta EV.

+On 23 July 2025, Wuling announced the Darion, a rebadged Wuling Starlight 730 as the fifth battery electric car and first plug-in hybrid electric car to enter Indonesia.

+On 5 February 2026, Wuling announced the Eksion, a rebadged Wuling Starlight 560 as the sixth battery electric car and second plug-in hybrid electric car to enter Indonesia.

+On 11 July 2026, Wuling announced the Aira EV, a rebadged Wuling Hongguang Mini EV as their seventh electric car to enter Indonesia.